-Consistent with our philosophy of pay-for-performance, the majority of our NEOs' annual compensation is provided in the form of long-term equity incentives that emphasizes long-term shareholder value creation and the retention of a strong executive leadership team through a balanced mix of performance-based stock units (PSUs) and service-based RSUs.
+Consistent with our philosophy of pay-for-performance, the majority of our NEOs' annual compensation is provided in the form of long-term equity incentives that emphasizes long-term stockholder value creation and the retention of a strong executive leadership team through a balanced mix of performance-based stock units (PSUs) and service-based RSUs.

-For fiscal 2022, we made design enhancements to our long-term equity incentive program to further align the interests of our NEOs with the interests of our stockholders in creating long-term value.
-The table below provides a comparison of our fiscal 2021 and fiscal 2022 long-term equity incentive compensation program designs.
+For fiscal 2023, the PSU performance metrics and weighting between PSUs and RSUs under our long-term equity incentive program remained the same as we believe the current design will align the interests of our NEOs with the interests of our stockholders in creating long-term value.
+The table below summarizes our fiscal 2022 and fiscal 2023 long-term equity incentive compensation program design.

-FY 2021 Elements / Metrics / Weightings FY 2022 Elements / Metrics / We eightings Performance Stock Unit Revenue Growth Percentage 33% Revenue Growth Percentage Non-GAAP EPS 50% Service-based RSU Four-year graded vesting 67% Four-year graded vesting 50%
+FY 2022 and FY 2023 Elements / Metrics / Weightings Performance Stock Unit Revenue Growth Percentage Non-GAAP EPS 50% Service-based RSU Four-year graded vesting 50%